TRAVEL RELATED QUESTIONS

 Parents are welcome to come and watch the timed swims and video taping on the first day of camp after check-in, as well as the Total Performance Time Trials on the last day of camp for the Competitive Stroke campers and the final benchmark on the last day for the Elite Campers.

 Our experience has shown that parent drop-ins during the week can make homesickness worse for younger campers.
-If homesickness is not a concern, parents may watch practice sessions from the stands in the natatorium, but are not allowed on deck or in the locker rooms, nor may parents attend lectures or classroom sessions.
-Additionally, Total Performance will not coordinate meet-ups between parents and campers because their schedule is too busy.
+If homesickness is not a concern, parents may watch practice sessions from the stands in the natatorium.
+Parents are NOT allowed on deck or in the locker rooms.
+Additionally, parents are NOT allowed to attend lectures or classroom sessions.
+Lastly, Total Performance will not coordinate meet-ups between parents and campers because their schedule is too busy.

 2) What does Total Performance do in cases of homesickness?